PennyLaneAI/qml/glossary/variational_circuit.rst

 Variational circuits
 ====================

-*Variational circuit are also known as "Parametrized Quantum Circuits".*
+*Variational circuits are also known as "parametrized quantum circuits".*

 Adaptable quantum circuits
 --------------------------